 Many people find they need to program the garage door opener on a HomeLink system that came with their car.
 Maybe you bought the car used and don't have a manual, or you do have a manual but find it hard to follow.
 In either case, it is not difficult to program the garage door opener.
 It should require no more than 5-10 minutes, as long as you follow each step carefully.
 Having a helper will make the process go even quicker.

-If you are having trouble operating your garage door opener, read Troubleshooting the Most Common Garage Door Opener Problems for advice on diagnosing the problem.
 The receiver, handheld transmitter, and in-car transmitter must all be in good operating condition to ensure success when you program the garage door opener.

 The HomeLink system is available on a wide range of cars, and it can also be purchased as an aftermarket product.
 It is compatible with nearly all garage door opening systems, including Liftmaster, Chamberlain, Craftsman, Genie, Overhead Door, Allstar, and Wayne Dalton.
 The primary requirement is that the garage door opener operates on a frequency of 288-433 MHz.
 You should be able to find the frequency of your unit on the back of the handheld transmitter.

 To program the garage door opener, it will be necessary to raise and lower the door.
 So, to keep the process safe, make sure that children and pets stay away from the garage.
 Once you are ready to begin, follow these steps:

 - Always begin with a new battery in the handheld transmitter.
 If you're not sure how old the battery is, go ahead and replace it.

 - Turn the key to the accessory ("ACC") position before you begin programming the garage door opener.